Year 5 2019 to 2020

 Autumn 2 Newsletter:

-PE – For this half term, Year 5 will now be having PE on a Tuesday afternoon, rather than a Friday.
-Please ensure that PE kits are in school from the start of the week, wherever possible.
+PE – For this half term, Year 5 will be having PE on a Friday afternoon.
+Please ensure that PE kits are in for this day but if they can be brought into school from the start of the week wherever possible, this would be helpful.

 Reading - Children should also be encouraged to read at home each night independently or with an adult.
 As the children become more confident readers we would like to encourage them to read a variety of different genres and to read books, magazines or comics that they love to read.
 It would be great to see more children choosing a book which they are really going to persevere with and read from cover to cover.
 We are really trying to encourage this in class!

-Thank you once again for your continued support
+Happy New Year once again and thank you for your continued support in 2020.

 Year 5 School Councillors